quasoft/speech-to-text-finetune/docs/future-features-contributions.md

 ### 🎨 **Extensibility Ideas**

 This Blueprint is designed to be a foundation you can build upon.
 By extending its capabilities, you can open the door to new applications, improve user experience, and adapt the Blueprint to address other use cases.
 Here are a few ideas for how you can expand its potential:
+- Add support for more types of models to finetune, such as w2v2-bert.
+More info [here](https://github.com/mozilla-ai/speech-to-text-finetune/issues/4)
+- Improve the training efficiency and speed using PEFT + LORA.
+More info [here](https://github.com/mozilla-ai/speech-to-text-finetune/pull/46)

 We’d love to see how you can enhance this Blueprint!
 If you create improvements or extend its capabilities, consider contributing them back to the project so others in the community can benefit from your work.
 Check out our [Contributions Guide](https://github.com/mozilla-ai/speech-to-text-finetune/blob/main/CONTRIBUTING.md) to get started!